Nursing Home Sepsis

 - The nursing home or assisted living facility owed the victim a duty of care to ensure their health was a priority.

-- The duty of care was breached through either nursing home neglect, abuse, intention action, or mistreatment.
+- The duty of care was breached through either nursing home neglect, abuse, intentional action, or mistreatment.

 - The victim suffered harm due to this abuse or neglect.